nattadasu/animeApi/README.md

 ```

 On `v3`, you will automatically redirected to GitHub raw file URL of the
 provider's JSON file.
-Make sure to allow `302` and `304` status code on your
+Make sure to allow `302` status code on your application
-application if you want to use this endpoint.
+if you want to use this endpoint.

 ### Fetch all item as TSV (Tab Separated Values) file